Wednesday, June 7, 2023

 3 strikes for OPS: Why 3-time Tamil Nadu CM was ousted from AIADMK by popular demand

-As OPS and EPS ‘expel’ each other, the BJP — the AIADMK’s ally — says it won't interfere and will work towards increasing its footprint in the state.
+As OPS and EPS ‘expel’ each other, the AIADMK’s ally the BJP says it won't interfere, and instead work to spread its footprint in the state.

 AIADMK general council meeting where OPS was expelled